arjunrao87/ixn-blog-drafts/sql_workbench/index.md

 # Querying data from AWS Athena using SQL Workbench

 Using AWS Athena, you can run SQL on top of storage formats like S3.
 I wanted to connect Athena to a SQL IDE so that I could execute those queries.
-I chose SQL Workbench as the tool of choice, and I didn't find  up-to-date documentation on the end-to-end process as it stands today, so I decided to put together some notes for setting this up.
+I chose SQL Workbench as the tool of choice.
+However, I didn't find up-to-date documentation on the setup process, as it stands today, so I decided to put together some notes for setting this up.

 ## Prerequisites
 - Ensure you have Java installed - https://java.com/en/download/mac_download.jsp
+    :warning: If you are using Windows/Linux, make sure you install the appropriate Java distro
 - Install SQL Workbench - http://www.sql-workbench.eu/downloads.html
 - Download the Athena Driver - https://docs.aws.amazon.com/athena/latest/ug/connect-with-jdbc.html